-Unit 12: The Internet (2 weeks, 10 hours)
+Unit 11: The Internet (2 weeks, 10 hours)

 This unit explores the structure and design of the internet, and how this design affects the reliability of network communication, the security of data, and personal privacy.
 Students will learn about the protocols and algorithms used on the internet and the importance of cybersecurity.
 Students will choose an innovation that was enabled by the Internet and explore the positive and negative impacts of their innovation on society, economy, and culture.
-Students will develop a computational artifact that illustrates, represents, or explains the innovation's purpose, its function, or its effect.
+Students will develop a computational artifact that illustrates, represents, or explains the innovation's purpose, its function, or its effect, and embed this artifact in their personal portfolio website.